zowe/zowe-cli/.github/README.md

 - Run it: `npm run test:act`
 - Clean it: `npm run test:act -- --clean`

+For more information, run: `npm run test:act -- --help`

 **Known Issues for `nektos/act@0.2.24`**

 `0.` The first time it will likely take ~3 minutes to run.
 Subsequent runs (with `--reuse`) should take less than 2 minutes. <br/>